Temperance (Italian band)

 Temperance is an Italian modern melodic power metal band.

 Biography

 Founded in 2013 by musicians who have more than 10 years of experience in the heavy metal music scene, Temperance blends heavy guitars, metal riffs, electronic tracks and elements of folk music into melodic and powerful music.
-So far, they have released six full-length albums and a live DVD, released through Scarlet Records.
+So far, they have released seven full-length albums and a live DVD, released through Scarlet Records.

 On 6 March 2018, Italian singer Alessia Scolletti announced via Instagram that she had officially joined the band after being a touring member for a while.

 On 27 January 2023, Temperance released a statement confirming the departures of Alfonso Mocerino and Alessia Scolletti.

+On 26 June 2023, Temperance announced that Kristin Starkey, as the new singer, and Marco Sacchetto, as the new drummer, have joined the band.